youssinko/MERN-new-project/README.md

 added updateProfile and updated userRoute in backend

 installed json package  and npm run build in the main/root folder of the project (npm init)and (npm run build) , added "build" and "start" under package Json's script  and updated server.js with middlewares

+added filter option and searchbar

+added protected route , only authorized users can access to them otherwise signin page will appear.

+added admin routes, updated backend utilites , product-route and added product-list-screen with option to detele only by admin